wanghaisheng/responsive-landing-page-starter/content/blog/en/restaurant-is-now-delivering-a-facebook-bot-in-node-js.md

 ## Check if the received restaurant is online

-Using the property `online` inside the `restaurant` instance, we want to create some logic that will determine what message we send to the user.
+Using the property `online` inside the `restaurant` object, we want to create some logic that will determine what message we send to the user.
 We can write the following function:

 ```javascript
 const sendStatusMessage = (restaurant, req, rest) => {